cyber-tutor/frontend/README.md

 # Local Instance Instructions

-1. Clone the GitHub repository
+1. Clone the GitHub repository.
+When prompted to open cloned repository, please click "Open"
-2. Create your .env
+2. Create your .env.
+These details will be shared with you and are NOT publicly available.
+Please contact the team organizing this repository @ cyber.tutor.42069@gmail.com

 ```dotenv
 # GEMINI API